BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

 # Package Shipping Model and Script examples

+There are many challenges when working with Endevor's package shipping.

-One Package shipmet can submit up to 4 jobs, depending on the transmission tool used.
-If you are shipping from multiple host sites to remote sites, it becomes challenging to track which sending host and package relates to the local and remote job outputs.
-Each job consists of members from Endevor's CSIQOPTN and CSIQSENU libraries.
-Determining which member you need to change can be quite difficult.
+One Package shipment can submit up to 4 jobs, depending on the transmission tool used.
+If you are shipping to and from multiple sites, it becomes difficult to track the site names and packages to the job outputs.

+There are many parts to the package shipping process.
+It can be confusing to know where to insert new code you want to include.

+PObjects from the Endevor CSIQSENU library are standard [IBM File Tailoring Skeletons](https://www.ibm.com/docs/en/zos/3.1.0?topic=reference-defining-file-tailoring-skeletons).
+Package shipping objects from Endevor's CSIQOPTN libary use a syntax that is unique to package shipping.

-Items in this folder are intended to help with these challenges, and to complement the [Shipping and Post Ship Scripts demysfied](https://community.broadcom.com/blogs/joseph-walther/2023/11/27/package-shipping-and-post-ship-scripts-de-mystifie) content.
+Items in this folder are intended to help with these challenges, and to complement the material found in [Shipping and Post Ship Scripts demysfied](https://community.broadcom.com/blogs/joseph-walther/2023/11/27/package-shipping-and-post-ship-scripts-de-mystifie).
+Included are:

-Included in this folder are:

- - Items to comment your package shipping jobs
+ - Items to comment your package shipping jobs - a first step in keeping track of package shipping objects
- - Miscellaneous examples of tips and techniques
+ - Miscellaneous tips and techniques

 ## Commenting Package Shipment Jobs

 Generous commenting of your package shipping objects helps you to connect jobs to their originations.
-For example, a remote shipment job might be commented this way, giving you backward pointers to the origin of the package shipment.
+Remote and confirmation jobs might be commented this way, giving you backward pointers to the origin for each package shipment.

     //SHIPJOBR  JOB (123000),'FROM DEV1',CLASS=A,PRTY=6,
     //  MSGCLASS=X,REGION=0M